 Theoretical orientations

-• The cognitive-behavioural model is based on the idea that psychological difficulties are related to inadequate thoughts or behaviour.
-The psychotherapist using this approach uses various techniques and strategies to help clients change their behaviour, thoughts, and feelings.
+- The cognitive-behavioural orientation is based on the idea that psychological difficulties are linked to inappropriate thoughts or behaviours.
+The psychotherapist who adopts this approach uses various techniques and strategies to help his or her client modify behaviours, thoughts and emotions.

-• Psychologists who adopt the existential-humanistic model believe that human beings have, within themselves, the resources they need to fulfill themselves.
-A humanist psychotherapist will try to help the person become aware of his difficulties, understand them, and make his own decisions in order to act on the basis of who he is and what he feels.
+- According to the existential-humanist orientation, all human beings possess the necessary resources for self-fulfilment.
+The humanist psychotherapist seeks to help the person become aware of his or her difficulties, understand them and make his or her own decisions, with the aim of acting according to who he or she is and what he or she feels.

-• Deeply influenced by psychoanalysis and relying on the concept of the unconscious, the psychodynamic-analytic model makes a connection between the client’s current difficulties, his past experience, and repressed and unresolved conflicts in his personal history.
-The psychotherapist helps the person see how these conflicts influence the way he functions so that he can understand them and gradually be released from them.
+- Strongly influenced by psychoanalysis and drawing on the concept of the unconscious, the psychodynamic-analytical orientation establishes a link between the client's current difficulties, his or her past experiences and the repressed, unresolved conflicts of his or her personal history.
+The client is made aware of the influence of these conflicts on his or her functioning in order to understand them and gradually free himself or herself from them.